shivannis/xandr-docs-public/xandr-docs/supply-partners/faq-integration-process.md

 ## Bid requests

 ### OpenRTB bid requests have the `imp.tagid` field.
 Does Xandr expect that field to hold the corresponding `placement.id` accessible from the Placement Service?
-Or is it expected to be the placement.code value (also managed through the API Placement Service)?
+Or is it expected to be the `placement.cod`e value (also managed through the API Placement Service)?

 `imp.tagid` would be the `placement.code` value in the [Placement Service](../digital-platform-api/placement-service.md).
 This should be the same value as the one you’ll be passing in `site.id` or `app.id` on the bid request.